eclipse-archived/flux/README.md

 ### Github Client ID and Secret

-You have to obtain a github client ID and secret [here](https://github.com/settings/applications/new Save these credentials in a file at "node.server/github-secret.json".
-Authentication will then automatically be enabled when you start the server.
+Get a github client ID and secret [here](https://github.com/settings/applications/new Save these credentials in a file called "github-secret.json".
+When you start the server it will look for this file in your current working directory.
+Authentication will be enabled if the file is found.

 ### Authenticating the Web Client

 Open the page at http://localhost:3000/ you should be automatically redirected to github to sign on.
-After that the client will be entering an authenticated session tied to the user-id you logged in as.
+After that the client will be in an authenticated session tied to the user-id you logged in as.

 ### Authenticating the Eclipse / Java Client

 The Eclipse client currently is not able to use oauth (oauth is more geared towards browser-based applications).
 Instead it uses a github user-id and github "Personal Access Token" to authenticate.
+There's the server verifies the validity of the token vai github rest API.

-There no UI yet so you provide these credentials, as system properties when running the Eclipse/Java process.
+You provide these credentials, as system properties when running the Eclipse/Java process.
 For example:

     -Dflux.user.name=kdvolder
     -Dflux.user.token=<get-your-own>